 Impersonation scams: Phishing & smishing

-We've been seeing a notable increase in text and email phishing scams impersonating Kiwibank, NZTA, NZ Post and telecommunications companies.
+We've been seeing a notable increase in text and email phishing scams impersonating Kiwibank, NZTA and NZ Post.

 Example: Kiwibank text scam